UbiquityRobotics/ubiquity_main/hardware_architecture.md

 The requirements of the bus software architecture are:

-* Easy edition of new modules.
+* Easy addition of new modules.

 * Integration with ROS parameters and dynamic configuration.